Contents

 Optionally, you may also provide stop (stop tracking at locations given by this mask file) and wtstop (allow propagation within mask but terminate on exit) masks.
 Stop is typically the pial surface. wtstop is typically subcortical structures and/or the white surface.
 These should be specified as line separated text files. e.g. -seeds <l.white.surf.gii,r.white.surf.gii> -stop stop.txt -wtstop wtstop.txt

-Spatial resolution: by default tractography will be ran and stored using a resolution of 3 mm.
+Spatial resolution: by default tractography will be ran and stored using a resolution of 3 mm for the target.
 This may be adjusted using the '-res' argument.
 Note: if required, xtract_blueprint will resample the xtract tracts.
 Warning: connectivity matrices are very large and require a lot of memory to handle - 3 mm is usually sufficient for the adult human brain.

 Additional probtrackx options may also be supplied.
 Simply add the probtrackx arguments to a text file and direct xtract_blueprint to this using the '-ptx_options' argument.